 "Organizational Velocity means to move at speed and in a set direction.
 You can spend a lot of energy innovating, but if you don't align that innovation to an organizational strategy where you're going to make a difference, then it can be wasted effort."

 In the workplace, AI has become a powerful tool for accelerating decision-making, driving innovation, and providing speedy access to information.
-By breaking down silos and reducing digital friction, AI helps employees navigate the complexities of today’s technology landscape and manage the digital noise that often hinders productivity.
+By breaking down silos and reducing digital friction, AI helps employees navigate the complexities of today’s technology landscape, make sharper pivots, and manage the digital noise that often hinders productivity.

-For instance, digital assistants provide personalized experiences and deliver contextual information precisely when employees need it, so they can make fast decisions.
-AI also ensures that essential information is readily available within employees’ workflows, allowing them to access it where it matters most and in the right format.
+For instance, digital assistants provide personalized experiences and deliver contextual information precisely when employees need it.
+With these agents, we’ve moved past search linking you to a list of results within which you might find your answer – it explores all relevant sources and surfaces a precise answer for you based on what you’re actually asking for.
+AI also ensures that essential information is readily available within employees’ workflows, ever-present within the digital experience, allowing them to access it where it matters most and in the right format.

 "It’s nothing new.
 AI has simply sped up our ability to bring answers to employee questions and provide assistance in the moment that it matters."

 AI is seamlessly integrated into the Unily platform to address our customers’ biggest challenges.
 Our platform holds the highest information security accreditation, ensuring robust protection across all features.
-We’ve also put a comprehensive governance framework in place to manage and oversee every AI capability and feature across the platform.
+We’ve also put a comprehensive governance framework in place to manage and oversee every AI capability and feature across the platform, ensuring that our customers are able to accelerate organizational velocity without exposing themselves to data threats.

-Unily is built on a differentiated structured information architecture, which is essential for effective AI integration.
-This foundation allows AI to optimize and personalize content.
+Unily is built on a highly sophisticated information architecture, which is essential for effective AI integration and governance.
+This foundation allows AI to optimize and personalize content with all the relevant safety guardrails in place.
 Estée Lauder uses native Unily AI to adapt content for its global workforce across multiple brands.
 They use Unily’s AI to publish around 300 articles a month to hyper-granular target audiences.

-Unily ensures ethical deployment and precise control, allowing every AI feature to be enabled or disabled as needed.
+Unily ensures ethical deployment and precise control, allowing every AI feature to be enabled or disabled as needed for our customers unique requirements.
 An example of this is our native AI-driven translation services, which allow content to be translated across 41 languages, with configurable rules and preserved terms, minimizing risks.
-Kernzer uses our AI to support creating content across 135 nationalities.

-Unily’s enterprise AI strategy brings sophisticated AI/ML (machine learning) solutions alongside an open architecture for integrating best-of-breed AI tools.
+Unily’s enterprise AI strategy brings sophisticated AI/ML (machine learning) solutions to our customers alongside an open architecture for integrating best-of-breed AI tools.
 Many of our enterprise customers, such as EY and EON, are training their own language models and agents.
-Unily acts as the experience layer, enabling teams to adopt and leverage these advanced technologies and bring their own LLMs and Digital Assistants.
+With Unily acting as the experience layer, teams are enabled to adopt and leverage these advanced technologies and bring their own LLMs and Digital Assistants into the digital employee experience.

 Our Customer Advisory Board comprises executives from large global organizations such as American Express, Estée Lauder, and Johnson & Johnson.
-The board plays a crucial role in shaping our AI roadmap.
+The board plays a crucial role in shaping our AI roadmap and ensuring we’re building solutions tailored specifically to our customer’s world – their needs and pain points.

 "The average person will benefit from an increase of 50 IQ points by leveraging AI-powered tools in their day-to-day working life."

-Both knowledge workers and frontline workers are increasingly able to reduce some of the more mundane and repetitive tasks.
+Both knowledge workers and frontline workers are increasingly able to reduce some of the more mundane and repetitive tasks by leveraging AI.
 This means they can focus on high-value, strategic work, which is expected to be a key area of future opportunity.

 In the workplace, access to knowledge is likely to become deeper, quicker, and more relevant.
-Intelligent notifications will prevent the rise of digital noise which currently reduces productivity and efficiency.
-Personalized access is also likely to be a big feature of workplace AI.
+Intelligent notifications will prevent the rise of digital noise which currently reduces productivity and efficiency, and personalized access is also likely to be a big feature of workplace AI.

-Back-office tasks within the business are likely to be fully optimized.
-Everything from HR processes, expenses, finance, contractuals, and anywhere teams are working with large volumes of text or documentation is likely to be reinvented and disrupted.
+Back-office tasks within the business are likely to be fully optimized using AI functionality.
+Everything from HR processes, expenses, finance, procurement, and teams working with large volumes of text or documentation are likely to see their workflows elevated by the cutting-edge technology.

 "We don’t pretend to know the future of AI in the workplace, but we see LLMs becoming a commodity.
 The focus will be in the orchestration.
 You'll choose the right model for the right application, the right cost basis to deploy it.
 The real value will be in which apps it connects to, what data is used, and what your governance and security layers look like.
 What's the human interface?"